Consumer spending outpaced income — again

 It wasn't, I was never painting a picture of a Circuit City or a Walmart out of a sense of nostalgia or

-I've thought about doing an Amazon warehouse painting, but for some reason it's just too brutal.
+I've thought about doing an Amazon warehouse painting, but for some reason, it's just too brutal.
+It's too big.

-I feel like I've done my job when people are out there in the world and they're like, Oh, I saw a Jake Longstreth painting today.
+I feel like I've done my job when people are out there in the world and they're like, oh, I saw a Jake Longstriff painting today.

-I was pulling into the parking lot of the Toys R Us or the Chuck E.
+I was pulling into the parking lot of the Toys R Us or the the Chuck E. Cheese

 And though most of us bystanders are focused on matchups between veteran athletes and rising stars, or on the medal counts for us versus everyone else, there's another type of turf war happening behind the scenes over who should manage what might be the most California sport you can think of.